College of Liberal Arts & Social Sciences > Academics > Philosophy > Undergraduate

-This provides every student who graduates with a major or a minor in philosophy with a rich and complex understanding of the contemporary world in which they live, as informed by a long historical tradition and complicated by other perspectives often neglected by that very tradition.
-Graduates of our program are, thus, young people with a rich historical consciousness, thoughtful individuals who are good readers and writers, and they are armed with the tools of critical thinking that will be essential to success in whatever career they choose.
+This program provides every student who graduates with a major or a minor in philosophy with a rich and complex understanding of the contemporary world in which they live, as informed by a long historical tradition and complicated by other perspectives often neglected by that very tradition.
+Graduates of our program are thus young people with a rich historical consciousness, thoughtful individuals who are good readers and writers, armed with the tools of critical thinking that will be essential to success in whatever career they choose.

-Sign up for the Philosophy Undergraduate List Serve to receive timely information about news and events.
+Sign up to receive timely information about Department news and events.